lewis-morris/draw_images/README.md

 The image is then resized to the desired output size.

-Using pyautoaui and pynput the array is itterated transpating the colours onto the screen.
+Using pyautoaui and pynput the array is itterated translating the colours onto the screen.

 ## Is it not a copy of the image?

 Who knows but I think its more than just a carbon copy.
 Defining different brushes, different sizes and opacities creates an image that resembles the original but is not a copy.
 Its more like a representation of the original.

 ### Todo